mendersoftware/mender-docs/03.Client-installation/05.Use-an-updatemodule/docs.md

     category: docs
 ---

-Performing full filesystem updates may not be appropriate for all update scenarios.
-For instance, if you only need to change a single configuration file, a full filesystem update may require too much overhead, both in size of the Artifact and the time needed to install it, not to mention a reboot is required.
+Performing Operating System updates may not be appropriate for all update scenarios.
+For instance, if you only need to change a single configuration file, an Operating System update may require too much overhead, both in size of the Artifact and the time needed to install it, not to mention a reboot is required.
 Mender addresses this use case with the idea of [Update Modules](../../02.Overview/15.Taxonomy/docs.md),  as described [in the overview section](../../02.Overview/01.Introduction/docs.md#application-updates).

 Update Modules are executable files in the _/usr/share/mender/modules/v3_